florentpoujol/Daneel/readme.md

 # Daneel

-Daneel is a framework for [CraftStudio][] that aims to sweeten and shorten the code you write, to extend and render more flexible to use the API, as well as to bring news fonctionnalities.
+Daneel is a framework for [CraftStudio][] that aims to sweeten and shorten the code you write, to extend and render more flexible to use the API, as well as to bring news functionalities.

-Daneel never deprecate anything from the current CraftStudio's API which remains usable in its entirety [as decribed in the scripting reference][CSscriptingreference] on the offical wiki.
+Daneel never deprecate anything from the current CraftStudio's API which remains usable in its entirety [as described in the scripting reference][CSscriptingreference] on the official wiki.
 Daneel mostly add new objects, new functions on existing objects and sometimes allow to pass different argument types and new arguments on existing functions.

 - [Overview](#overview)